 Pole dancers jam traffic at Taiwan politician's funeral

 Fifty pole dancers clad in black bikinis gave one Taiwan politician a raucous final send-off in an eyebrow-raising funeral parade that jammed traffic and drew crowds of onlookers.
-It was not a quiet, dignified exit for local councilor Tung Hsiang, whose funeral cortege saw the women dancing and singing on top of multi-colored jeeps as a band played and performers dressed as deities joined in.
+Pole dancers perform on top of jeeps during the funeral procession of former Chiayi City county council speaker Tung Hsiang in Chiayi City, southern Taiwan on January 3, 2017 TAIPEI: Fifty pole dancers clad in black bikinis gave one Taiwan politician a raucous final send-off in an eyebrow-raising funeral parade that jammed traffic and drew crowds of onlookers.

 Discussions